Knowing how to get rid of mold in showers, and keep it from returning, can save you both time and money. It can also protect your family’s health.

-But how do you get rid of it and, more importantly, how do you keep it away?
+But how do you get rid of mold in showers and keep it away?
 It’s easier than you think!

 Non-toxic mold removal is as simple as combining 1/2 cup of 3-percent hydrogen peroxide and 1 cup of warm water in a spray bottle.
 Now, spray it generously on every surface of the shower stall, including the floor.
 Allow it to sit one hour then scrub vigorously with a stiff-bristled brush and hot water.
 Don’t bother making up a batch of this stuff in advance; hydrogen peroxide can lose its potency over time, so you’ll need to make this fresh every time.

-The bleach alternative is faster but some people, and I’m one of them, would rather work harder than expose themselves or their family to what’s actually a pretty harsh substance.
-If you’re fine using it, then simply mix equal parts of bleach and plain water, then spray it on every surface of the shower stall, including the floor.
+The bleach alternative is faster but some people find bleach fumes irritating.
+I’m one of them.
+If you’re fine using it, then simply mix equal parts of bleach and plain water and spray it on every surface of the shower stall, including the floor.
+Allow surfaces to remain wet for 10 minutes then rinse well.
 Be sure you’re running the bathroom fan when you do this, and take precautions to avoid breathing the mist or allowing it to come in contact with your skin.
 And never, EVER mix bleach with any other household cleaner!

 Run your bathroom fans regularly.
 Yes, it’s nice to step out of a hot shower into a nice, steamy bathroom on a cold winter’s day.
 Unfortunately, that mix isn’t just cozy to humans: it’s the perfect environment for mold and mildew.
 Either run your bathroom fan while you shower, or make it a point to run it for at least 15 minutes afterward.
 (You can easily install a timer to run your bathroom fan.)